Merange/RPI_Signalk_Install/README.md

 dtoverlay=spi-bcm2835-overlay
 ```

-After a reboot, you can create the netwok links and configure the CAN port to 250kbit/s the NMEA2000 speed
+After a reboot, you can create the network links and configure the CAN port to 250kbit/s the NMEA2000 speed
 ```
 sudo ip link set can0 up type can bitrate 250000 sudo ip link set can1 up type can bitrate 250000